ylyu-fly/labwebsite/content/sections/section2.md

 I am a first year student majoring in Biochemistry and minoring in Public Health in the Honors College.
 I joined the Lyu Lab in the fall of 2025 to better understand the biochemical and pathophysiological mechanisms of neurodegenerative disorders.
 In my free time, I enjoy running, watching sports, and playing the piano.

+<span style="color: #e59f05;">**Ishaan Aryan**</span>

+Hey, I'm Ishaan, a first-year undergrad at Rutgers University majoring in Biology!
+I'm particularly interested in how genetic variations can be studied and applied to disease mechanisms for broader applications on improving human health outcomes.
+I plan to pursue medical school and hope to integrate research into my future career as a physician, with long-term interests in academic medicine and publishing impactful research.
+Outside of the lab, I enjoy staying active such as going on long runs or the gym, I love listening to good music, and enjoy spending time with friends and family.

 #### Alumni

 **Eli James (2023, Lab Tech)**